 More mission stories

 I’ve always been fascinated by the California missions and wrote a post about a trip I took to Mission San Juan Capistrano and the Los Rios Historic District.
 In another post, I talked about the beginning of the California wine industry, which started at Mission San Fernando and San Gabriel in Los Angeles.
-The 2 Boomer Broads (our podcast) did a show with Maggie Espinosa who walked over 800 miles to all of the California Missions.
+On an episode of my podcast, 2 Boomer Broads we interviewed Maggie Espinosa who walked over 800 miles to all of the California Missions.
 It’s a fascinating story.
 Be sure to listen in.

 Other things to do in historic Sonoma